 Reducing energy consumption lowers our carbon footprint and reduces operating costs.

-FCPS Earns 2019 Energy Star® Partner of the Year: Sustained Excellence for 2021For the fifth year in a row, Fairfax County Public Schools has been named an Energy Star® Partner of the Year for Sustained Excellence for its continued efforts to improve the energy efficiency of its buildings and facilities.
+FCPS Named an Energy Star® Partner of the Year: Sustained Excellence for 2021For the fifth year in a row, Fairfax County Public Schools has been named an Energy Star® Partner of the Year for Sustained Excellence for its continued efforts to improve the energy efficiency of its buildings and facilities.

 FCPS Named 2017 Green Ribbon School DistrictFairfax County Public Schools has been named a 2017 U.S. Department of Education Green Ribbon School District Sustainability Awardee.
 The district was honored for its comprehensive Get2Green program and for achieving $10 million in energy savings during a two-year period.

 One of the primary goals of the Department of Facilities and Transportation Services is to do everything possible to reduce operating and other support costs in order to allow the School Board and the Superintendent to devote resources to our primary mission - instruction.
 Our Energy Management Program is a part of this overall strategy.

 Fairfax County Public Schools (FCPS) spends about $42,000,000 annually on its electric, oil, gas and water utilities.
 The Office of Facilities Management is tasked to keep this bill as low as possible through development and implementation of conservation programs.
 FCPS has had an active and aggressive energy management program since 1978, and is a leader among school systems in Virginia and nationwide in minimizing the use and cost of energy.